Exact Simulation for Multivariate It\^o Diffusions: Exact Simulation for General SDEs

 We can also derive an upper bound of $|\Lambda_n(x)|$:

 which ends the proof. \end{proof}

 In the rest of this paper, we will adopt the value of $r_{n}$ and the distribution of $N$ in Lemma \ref{Thm-Bound}.

-Even though we have constructed an unbiased estimator $\Lambda _{N}(x)$ for $ p(x)$, AR is not applicable because $\Lambda _{N}(x)$ may be negative and unbounded.
-In order to apply AR, we need a nonnegative unbiased estimator for $p(x)$, which will be constructed in Lemma \ref{Thm-Lambda-Plus}.
+Even though we have constructed an unbiased estimator $\Lambda _{N}(x)$ for $ p(x)$, acceptance-rejection is not applicable because $\Lambda _{N}(x)$ may be negative and unbounded.
+In order to apply acceptance-rejection, we need a nonnegative unbiased estimator for $p(x)$, which will be constructed in Lemma \ref{Thm-Lambda-Plus}.
 The idea of such construction borrows an idea from \cite{fearnhead2010random}.
 Let $\{\Lambda _{n,k}(x):k\geq 1\}$ be i.i.d. copies of $\Lambda _{n}(x)$.
 We then define

 and

 By Wald's first equation,